platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 ## Fetch API

-The fetch API allows you to do HTTP calls to external services.
+The Fetch API allows you to do HTTP calls to external services.
 This implements a limited, synchronous version of the Fetch API with a hardcoded timeout of 30s, for example:

 ```javascript
 var resp = fetch(